MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 ## Next steps

+- For information about setting up a SQL Server VM, see [Quickstart: Create SQL Server 2017 on a Windows virtual machine in the Azure portal].
-- For information on migrating SQL Server to Azure while retaining application and OS control, see [Migration overview: SQL Server to SQL Server on Azure VMs][Migration overview: SQL Server to SQL Server on Azure VMs].
+- To learn how to migrate SQL Server to Azure while retaining application and OS control, see [Migration overview: SQL Server to SQL Server on Azure VMs][Migration overview: SQL Server to SQL Server on Azure VMs].
 - For information about SQL Server on Azure NetApp Files, see the [solutions architectures landing page][Solution architectures using Azure NetApp Files - SQL Server].

 ## Related resources